$0 United States University Admissions Framework — The Step-by-Step System for Getting Your Homeschooler from Transcript to Acceptance Letter

 A single college application costs $75-$90.
 The SAT registration fee is $60-$75.
 One hour with a private admissions consultant runs $150-$300.
 A mistake on your transcript doesn't come with a price tag — it comes with a rejection letter and the quiet question of whether your homeschool was enough.

-The Framework includes the full 94-page guide, 11 standalone printable reference cards (fillable transcript template, GPA calculator, course description templates with AI prompts, testing strategy reference, Common App counselor guide, NCAA eligibility worksheet, FAFSA guide, scholarship tracker, college directory, grade-by-grade timeline, and quick-reference codes), and the Quick-Start Admissions Checklist for families who need to take action this week.
+The Admissions Translation System includes the full 94-page guide, 11 standalone printable reference cards (fillable transcript template, GPA calculator, course description templates with AI prompts, testing strategy reference, Common App counselor guide, NCAA eligibility worksheet, FAFSA guide, scholarship tracker, college directory, grade-by-grade timeline, and quick-reference codes), and the Quick-Start Admissions Checklist for families who need to take action this week.
 Instant download, no account required — 13 PDFs total.

 30-day money-back guarantee.
 If the Framework doesn't clarify the admissions process for your family, email us and we'll refund you.
 No questions asked.